LYSEFJORD SAFARI FLØRLI 4444

 RIB & HIKE

 Join us on a day-trip to Flørli, which boasts the world’s longest wooden staircase!
-Travel at high-speed (30 knots-55km/hour) on a RIB from the quay in Stavanger, through the amazing Lysefjord, and on to the former power plant village of Flørli.
+Travel at high-speed (35 knots) on a RIB from the quay in Stavanger, through the amazing Lysefjord, and on to the former power plant village of Flørli.
 Challenge yourself to hike up the long climb of 4 444 steps to the top of the mountainside and take in the spectacular fjord views.

 Good to know